MClarke1991/MClarke1991/README.md

-I am a postdoc working at the Cancer Institute at University College London.
-My main research interests combine biology and computer science, using computational modelling to predict cancer evolution and plan treatment programmes to avert or overcome resistance.
+I am a Research Fellow with PIBBSS (Principles of Intelligent Behaviour in Biological and Social Systems).
+My current research focuses on the mechanistic interpretability of machine learning, specifically using sparse autoencoders.
+This work combines my interests in computational modeling and complex systems, now applied to understanding the inner workings of AI.

-I completed my PhD at the the University of Cambridge, looking at how computational network models could be used to find more effective combination treatments for breast cancer.
-As a postdoc at the Fisher Lab in the UCL Cancer Institute I am building upon this work in order to predict resistance mechanisms to radiotherapy and to find the most effective patient-specific treatments to overcome them.
+Previously, I was a postdoc at the Cancer Institute at University College London, where I combined biology and computer science to predict cancer evolution and plan treatment programs to avert or overcome resistance.
+I completed my PhD at the University of Cambridge, exploring how computational network models could be used to find more effective combination treatments for breast cancer.
+As a postdoc at the Fisher Lab in the UCL Cancer Institute, I built upon this work to predict resistance mechanisms to radiotherapy and find the most effective patient-specific treatments.

-I am keen to share my knowledge and expertise with others.
+Throughout my career, I have been keen to share my knowledge and expertise with others.
 As a mentor to postdocs, PhD students, Masters students, and undergraduates, I take pride in helping to guide and inspire the next generation of scientists.
+I look forward to continuing this mentorship in my new role, now focusing on the exciting field of AI interpretability.

 [💻 My website](https://mclarke1991.github.io) | [💼 My LinkedIn](https://www.linkedin.com/in/matthew-alan-clarke/) | [⚡ My Projects](https://mclarke1991.github.io/#projects) | [📰 My Papers](https://mclarke1991.github.io/#featured) | [💬 My Talks](https://mclarke1991.github.io/#talks) | [✉️ Get in touch](https://mclarke1991.github.io/#contact)
 <br/><br/>